cloudmesh-community/hid-sp18-705/project-report/report.md

 Instance) [@librarycongress-18-bibliographic].
 As an example, a catalog record from the Indiana University Library catalog was chosen.
 This record describes the Lilly Library's partial copy of the Gutenberg Bible.
-The data is divided into six files in the `project_data` directory:
+The data is divided into six files in the `project-data` directory:

 ```
 ocm05084045.xml